-- Core classes meet every single day, no matter the color of the day.
+- English and Math classes meet every single day, no matter the color of the day.

-- Science and History are half year classes.
-The classes alternate by semester.
+- Science and History are year-long courses, but alternate by day.

-- Sixth grade students will have three core classes and an exploratory block.
+- Sixth grade students will have three core classes and an exploratory block daily.

 - PE and Health meets every other day during the elective block.